-The Galaxy S21 Ultra camera system isn’t perfect — it tends to oversharpen selfies, and there’s an ever-so-subtle shutter lag, and we actually think the Google Pixel 6 and Vivo X70 Pro Plus’ main cameras produce slightly better dynamic range.
+The Galaxy S22 Ultra camera system isn’t perfect — it tends to oversharpen selfies, there’s an ever-so-subtle shutter lag, and we actually think the Google Pixel 6 and Vivo X70 Pro Plus’ main cameras produce slightly better dynamic range.
 But still, if you want the best overall, most versatile system that doesn’t fail in any single category, this is the system, with only the next phone on this list reasonably within range to challenge the throne.

-Best camera for daytime photos: Google Pixel 5a
+Best camera for daytime photos: Google Pixel 6

 Also great: Xiaomi Mi 11 Ultra

 We chose the Xiaomi Mi 11 Ultra over other strong contenders because its main camera has the largest image sensor size (1/1.12″) of all released phones right now (Sharp’s Aquos R6 has an even larger sensor, but its image processing is inferior).
 That larger sensor has a shallower depth-of-field, which results in photos or videos with a natural bokeh effect if there’s an object/subject in the foreground.
 It’s a pleasing aesthetic that looks closer to photos produced by a real camera.

-Best camera for nighttime or low light photos: Vivo X60 Pro+
+Best camera for nighttime or low light photos: Vivo X80 Pro

-For general night photos out in the city, the Vivo X60 Pro Plus produces noise-free, sharp, and vibrant images — again, without the need to resort to night mode.
+For general night photos out in the city, the Vivo X80 Pro produces noise-free, sharp, and vibrant images — without the need to resort to night mode.

-Best camera for portraits: Google Pixel 5a/Xiaomi Mi 11 Ultra
+Best camera for portraits: Google Pixel 6 and Pixel 6 Pro

 Google’s computational photography is second to none, as evident by the fact that for years, its Pixel phones were able to produce the best portraits with a bokeh effect despite using only one camera (while other phones marketed the use of a dedicated depth sensor for the task).
-The below samples were captured by the Pixel 5, but the Pixel 5a will produce similar results.
+The below samples were captured by the Pixel 6 Pro, but the standard Pixel 6 will produce the same shot.